How can songs and music help you learn French?

 First, listen to the song without looking at the lyrics.
 Reread them while listening.
 Look up definitions of unfamiliar words and understand how to use them.

-Finally, attempt to sing along with the song on repeat.
+Finally, try singing along to the song on repeat.

 3. Translate the lyrics